 After a quick towel dry in the bath removing excess water he is then taken to the grooming table.
 Here he is dried thoroughly and brushed.
 Once he is dry I comb through the coat again to make sure there are no knots.
 If I find a knot I will spend some time trying to brush it out depending on how bad it is.
 I prefer to try and brush out all knots rather than cut them out, after all you wouldn't want your dog returned with bald patches!

-When he is knot free, I start clipping to the required length requested.
+When he is free from knots, I start clipping to the required length requested.
 Afterwards, I will trim the fur on the pads, under his front legs and around his sanitary area to stop knots from forming between grooms.

 Then comes the scissoring.
 I will trim around his feet, shorten the hair on his legs to balance with the body, trim his tail, and finally shape the required style on his head and face.